 1) Press the Windows logo key and R at the same time to invoke the Run dialog box.
 Then type devmgmt.msc and click OK.

 2) In the Device Manager window, double-click one of the entries to expand its drop-down list.
 (You should do this based on your own needs.
 For instance, if you want to update your graphics card driver, double-click “Display adapters.”)

 3) Right-click on the device whose driver you want to update.
 Then select Update driver.

 4) Click Search automatically for updated driver software.

-5) Wait till the download and installation process finishes.
+5) Wait for the download and installation process to complete.

-7) Now your driver has been updated by Windows successfully.
+7) Now your driver should have been updated by Windows successfully.
 Don’t forget to restart your computer for the changes to take effect even if you’re not asked to.

-Hopefully you find this post useful.
+Hopefully this post helped resolve your problems.
 Please feel free to leave a comment below if you have any further questions or ideas.
 Thanks for reading!